zhaoyul/aposd-vs-clean-code/README.md

 a comment, and I don't agree that IDEs encourage people to ignore comments (this is your bias coming out again).
 My current IDE (VSCode) doesn't use a lighter color for comments.
-My previous one (NetBeans) did, but it didn't hide the comments; it distinguished them from the code in a way that made both code and comments easier to read.
+My previous one (NetBeans) did, but the color scheme didn't hide the comments; it distinguished them from the code in a way that made both code and comments easier to read.